 Although dragon fruit is a type of cactus, too much sun can actually cause it to turn yellow.
-Dragon fruits like semi-tropical climate–not too much sun & not too much cold.
+Dragon fruits like semi-tropical climate, meaning, not too much sun & not too much cold.

 Some folks say this is sunburn.
-You may see this more often in the summer.
+You may see this more often in the summer when the outside temperature may be over 100F (38C).
 The yellowing plants are experiencing some summer stress.

-Have a quick squeeze of the dragon fruit branch:
+You could also have a quick squeeze of the dragon fruit branch to see:

 If it feels firm, then there may still be some water inside it.
-If it's dry like this one, then the plants may be thirsty or losing quite a lot of moisture:
+If it is dry like this one, then the plants may be thirsty or losing quite a lot of moisture:

-To protect the plants from too much heat, people cover them with sun cloth.
+To protect the plants from too much heat, people cover them with sun cloth or a piece of burlap.
 Some others use plant guard or sunscreen for the plants.
 It's made with some plant oils & organic paint powder to help coat the trees from extreme heat.
 Shade cloth blocks out 75% of sunlight, which might affect fruit production & sweetness.

 If yellowing happens too frequently, consider choosing some tolerant variety like Tricia.
 This one naturally produces a white powdery film to protect itself from extreme heat waves & extremely cold weather.
 The only downside is their thorns: